Coffee could be killing your productivity. As former Googlers say, relying on your morning cup of Joe is likely to worsen your work rate.

 Save your time

 Curious to know where your time goes?
-RescueTime got you covered.
+RescueTime has you covered.
 It runs in the background on your computer and mobile devices.
 The app tracks time spent on websites and applications.
 At the end of the day, you get a detailed report and data based on your activity.
 This might help you to prioritize work on the most meaningful activities.

 It showed I spent 17% of my time on entertainment!
 Argh!
 I guess I need to ditch YouTube and Spotify.